-So if you hang around the Trevi Fountain in the evenings, you’ll see many young ladies throwing their coins into the fountain and I’m sure each one will be wishing that they will meet their “Italian Prince Charming” as Maria did in the movie.
+So hang around the Trevi Fountain in the evenings and enjoy the excitement of the many young ladies throwing their coins into the fountain, each one wishing that they will meet their “Italian Prince Charming” as Maria did in the movie.

 Whether you believe in one coin, two coins or three, as the superstition seems to have evolved over time, strolling around the Trevi in the evenings is a very Roman thing to do.
 It does get very crowded during the summer peak season, vendors will hassle you to buy a stem or bunch of rose and pick-pockets do lurk around to prey on the unsuspected.
 However, if you manage to get there at a quiet time, the setting is dramatic and romantic.

-Everytime we’re in Rome, a visit to the Trevi to make a wish to return to Rome is part of our routine.
-The money is collected goes to a good cause – it is used to subsidise a supermarket for Rome’s needy.
+Each time we’re in Rome, a visit to the Trevi is a part of our routine to make a wish for our return to Rome.
+The money collected goes to a good cause – it is used to subsidize a supermarket for Rome’s needy.

 The Most Famous Fountain in Rome